Direct answer

 About this tool

-What this generator answers
+What this keccak256 hash generator answers

-The Keccak256 Hash Generator computes the same hash that Solidity's built in keccak256 produces.
-Use it when you need to derive a function selector, compute an event topic, calculate a mapping storage slot, or sanity check a value before signing or storing it on chain.
+Use the generator when you need to derive a function selector, compute an event topic, calculate a mapping storage slot, or sanity check a value before signing or storing it on chain.
+The tool supports three input modes: UTF-8 string, hex bytes, and function signature.

-The tool supports three input modes.
 UTF-8 string is the default and matches the Solidity pattern keccak256(bytes(string)).
 Hex bytes treats the input as raw bytes the way Solidity treats hex literals.
 Function signature mode computes both the full hash and the 4 byte selector that goes into EVM calldata.

-How to use it
+How to use the keccak256 online tool

 Pick the input mode that matches your data.
 For most use cases UTF-8 string is correct.
 If you are working with raw bytes from a transaction trace or a Solidity bytes literal, switch to hex.
 If you have a function signature like transfer(address,uint256) and want the calldata selector, switch to function signature mode.